keynmol/spark-nlp/docs/en/licensed_training_entries/SentenceEntityResolver.md

  val snomedData = snomedTrainingModel.transform(data).cache()

-// Then the Resolver can be trained with val bertExtractor = new SentenceEntityResolverApproach() .setNeighbours(25)
+// Then the Resolver can be trained with val bertExtractor = new medical.SentenceEntityResolverApproach() .setNeighbours(25)
   .setThreshold(1000)
   .setInputCols("bert_embeddings")